 where takes the value from the range [0;1]

-As in the case of the simple exponential smoothing, there are several ways of the initial parameters selection, namely, S and b, which affects the final result.
+As in the simple exponential smoothing, there are several ways of the initial parameters selection, namely, S and b, which affect the final result.

 Typically, the following methods are used (I used them too):

 Also, for the calculation of the initial b there are also the following options:

 And yet again, as in the case of the simple exponential smoothing, the choice of optimal parameters and - is not a trivial task, and one of the methods is the exhaustive method followed by a selection of the optimal value for the criterion of the minimum mean square error.